stackbit/jamstackthemes/content/theme/materio-free-react-nextjs-admin-template.md

   - Next
 cms:
   - No CMS
-date: 2022-03-16
+date: 2022-03-16T00:00:00.000Z
+description: >-

-description: This is an open-source React Next. js admin template built with MUI.
+  This is an open-source React Next. js admin template built with MUI.
 It is a developer friendly and highly customizable free react admin template
+disabled: true
+disabled_reason: Github repo not found
 ---

 # An easy to use React Next.
 JS Admin Template Based on MUI